 Industrial banks are considered incredibly safe to use, but offer a limited scope of products or services.
 Namely, industrial banks can sell “certificates” or investment shares, and also occasionally accept deposits.

-While many credit unions perform the same basic operations as a traditional bank, the main difference is that a credit union operates as a non-profit organization and must adhere to very strict regulations when it comes to lending.
+While many credit unions perform the same basic operations as a traditional bank, the main difference is that a credit union operates as a non-profit organization and must adhere to very strict regulations when it comes to commercial lending.
 Credit unions are also more likely to lend to someone with a shorter credit history (or bad credit) but at higher interest rates.

 Savings Banks are self-explanatory.
 The primary role of a savings bank is to provide savings accounts to its customers and pay interest on the money it secures.
 The downside to a savings bank is that they do not allow for more immediate transactions.